GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/model-eval/README.md

 inference serving engine to host the model for the model validaiton to take place.
 Two steps are performed for this activity, the first is to send prompts to the fine-tuned model, the second is to validate the results.

+## Prerequisites
+- The [ML Platform Playground](../../../platform/playground) must be deployed
+- Model weights from the [Fine tuning example](../../finetuning/pytorch)

 ## Preparation
 - Environment Variables
 ```